tasshroll/friend-connect/README.md

 # Social App

-This social network web application allows users to share their thoughts, react to friends' thoughts, and create a friend list.
+This social network web application allows for users to create a friend list with one other, to share their thoughts and react to friends' thoughts.

 # Description

-This app uses the [Express.js](https://www.npmjs.com/package/express) package as the server back-end and [Mongoose](https://www.npmjs.com/package/mongoose) for the interface to Mongo DB.
-This is a back-end application.
+Social Network APIapp is a back-end application.
+This app builds a Mongo database containing two models: Users and Thoughts which store pertinent data.
+The mongo database is named socialmediaDB.The app uses the [Express.js](https://www.npmjs.com/package/express) package as the server back-end and [Mongoose](https://www.npmjs.com/package/mongoose) for the interface to Mongo DB.
+This implements NoSQL (short for "not only SQL").
+NoSQL handles large volumes of unstructured or semi-structured data.
+To use this app, you will need a REST client for making HTTP requests.
+Two such development platfoms are [Insomnia](https://insomnia.rest/) and [Postman](https://www.postman.com/product/rest-client/).
+The video below demonstrates Insomnia.

 Insomnia is used as a REST client to seed the database and test the backend API routes.
 It will send HTTP requests to the app and users can view the responses.
-This app builds a Mongo database containing two models: Users and Thoughts which store pertinent data.
-The mongo database is named socialmediaDB.

 [![License](https://img.shields.io/badge/License-n/a-n/a.svg)](n/a)